goodmike31/pl-asr-speech-data-survey/README.md

 # Survey goals
 - Organization of publicly available information about Polish ASR speech datasets.
 - Providing ASR community with the collectively maintained, up-to-date source of information about available resources.
-- Identification of ASR speech datasets for Polish, which are freely available for the reseach community.
+- Identification of ASR speech datasets for Polish, which are freely available for reseach and commercial purposes.
 <br>

 # Survey results